NTIA/scos-sensor/README.md

 ## Security
 This section covers authentication, permissions, and certificates used to access the sensor, and the authentication available for the callback URL.
-Two different types of authentication are available for authenticating against the sensor and for authenticating when using a callback URL.
+Two different types of authentication are available for authenticating to the sensor and for authenticating when using a callback URL.

 ### Sensor Authentication And Permissions